An Easy Stuffed Pepper Casserole Recipe that is so yummy! A healthy dinner that is made in one pan in under an hour! Gluten free & delicious.

 What Sides to Eat with Stuffed Peppers Casserole?

-This stuffed bell pepper casserole is a complete meal in itself!
+This stuffed pepper casserole is a complete meal in itself!
 You can serve more veggies on the side.
 Here are some of our favorite veggie side dishes:

 - Garlic Roasted Brussels Sprouts